Explore the best in virtual reality entertainment with these VR headsets for watching movies.

 This isn’t the best VR headset on the market and has some design flaws.
 The headset is quite heavy on the face so you can’t wear it comfortably for long periods of time.
 Furthermore, light can leak from the bottom part of your headset, which can be distracting.
 It also has a poor battery life of only 2 hours and takes a lot more time to charge.

-However, even with all of its flaws, if you’re looking for a great VR headset at an affordable price, this is the one for you.
+However, even with all of its flaws, if you’re looking for a great VR headset for movies at an affordable price, this is the one for you.

 Oculus Rift is the device that pioneered VR headsets and made them mainstream.
 It needs to be connected to your computer’s HDMI or DVI port in order to track your movements and project 3D visuals.
 This VR headset has an impressive 2160 x 1200 resolution with 233 million pixels per second and a refresh rate of 90Hz.
 As such, the visuals are extremely sharp and there’s minimal lagging experienced.